Motorola Razr Ultra 2025 review: The flip phone, nearly perfected

 • Users can now set app shortcuts and more app and widget panels.

 The cover screen experience hasn’t changed much from the Razr Plus 2024, which is great.
 In fact, it got better with Android 15.
-Not only can you natively use apps on the cover screen, but you can also press and hold for additional actions, and now even set shortcuts to certain app functions on the app panel for even faster access to things without opening the phone.
+Not only can you natively use apps on the cover screen, but you can also long-press apps for additional actions, and now even set shortcuts to certain app functions on the app panel for even faster access to things without opening the phone.

-You can also set multiple app and widget panels, which can come in handy if you want separate app pages instead of scrolling through a single panel.
-That said, the overall functionality of using apps on the cover screen is still the same and remains one of my favorite ways to use the Razr.
+Furthermore, you can enable multiple app and widget panels, which can come in handy if you want separate app pages instead of scrolling through a single panel.
+That said, the overall functionality of using apps on the cover screen remains the same and is still one of my favorite ways to use the Razr.

 Motorola Razr Ultra 2025: Cameras